billfoxco/seeing-md/SEEING.md

 - writing, design, research, and facilitation
 - products, policies, measures, and evaluation
 - AI prompts, workflows, systems, and deployment

+Apply it with particular care when the work carries strong certainty, urgency, fear, or emotional charge.
+These do not show that a framing is wrong.
+They mark the moments when a first interpretation is hardest to see.

 It does not replace evidence, expertise, accessibility requirements, a design system, domain knowledge, or sound judgment.